Primary triad

-In a minor key triads i and iv are minor chords, but in chord V the leading note is generally raised to form a major chord.
+In a minor key triads i and iv are minor chords, but in chord V the leading-tone is generally raised to form a major chord.
 For example, in A minor the primary triads are Am, Dm and E. Chord v (minor) in a minor key might be expected to be a primary triad, but its use is rare in common practice harmony.

 Auxiliary chords may be considered parallel and contrast chords derived from the primary triads.
 For example, the supertonic, ii, is the subdominant parallel, relative of IV (in C: a d minor chord is the subdominant parallel, the subdominant is an F major chord).
 Being a parallel chord in a major key it is derived through raising the fifth a major second (C of F–A–C rises to D → F–A–D, an inversion of D–F–A).
 Alternatively, secondary triads may be considered ii, iii, and vi.
 In C major these are: